Bad reviews kill your sales.

 - Never accessed

-Amazon makes the final call on every appeal — we only bill on confirmed removal.
+Amazon makes the final call on every appeal.
+Success fees bill only on confirmed removal — plans bill monthly, On-Demand has no subscription.

 “This product sucks.
 DO NOT BUY”